pontusc/homelab/incus/readme.md

 Stuff I have had to change manually after deploying, that should be included in cloud-init or some other way.

-- Dependencies for Longhorn
+- Dependencies for Longhorn\
   Open-iscsi (services iscsid and open-iscsi need to be enabled and started)
-- File descriptor limit
+- File descriptor limit\
   Default seems to be 1024, and that is not enough when running Loki.
-See topic under [monitoring](/monitoring).
+See topic under [monitoring](/monitoring) and Loki error.